Alien Nation (film): Comics

 Between 1990 and 1992, Malibu Comics printed several comics adaptations.

 Books

-In 1993, Pocket Books, a division of Simon & Schuster, published a novel series, including the Judith and Garfield Reeves-Stevens' Day of Descent, Peter David's Body and Soul, along with Barry B. Longyear's The Change and Slag Like Me.
+In 1993, Pocket Books, a division of Simon & Schuster, published a novel series, including Judith and Garfield Reeves-Stevens' Day of Descent, Peter David's Body and Soul, and Barry B. Longyear's The Change and Slag Like Me.

 Remake

 On March 25, 2015, Fox announced a remake with Art Marcum and Matt Holloway writing.
 On September 9, 2016, Deadline reported that Jeff Nichols will write and direct the film.
 However, the film was later put on hold.
 On January 25, 2021, it was announced that Nichols would remake the film as a ten-part television series.

+On June 21, 2024, it was reported Nichols was developing an original sci-fi feature film for Paramount instead of the planned television series.